Muziek leren

 But thinking about such things is futile.
 So today again I practice passages of thirds slowly, and when teaching my students I explain—loudly —the relationship between fingering and articulation, and how to use the body, even if it annoys them.

-I always start reading notes and rhythm properly
+Always start with reading notes and rhythm properly ;)

-depends of each level of you guys and I'm always flexible with students's needs but the most important thing is keep practicing everyday even for five minutes!
+depends of each level of you guys and I'm always flexible with students's needs.
+But most important thing is keep practicing everyday even for five minutes!

 Please describe about yourself and your relationship with piano or musical experiences when you write me first time.
 I need to know what you expect with me then I can make trial lesson.
 I do not prefer to be booked without having it.